Home / Resume / Federal / Veteran Resume

 Using Military Jargon Without Translation

 Acronyms like MOS, NCOER, TDY, and PCS mean nothing to most civilian hiring managers.
-Write everything in plain language.
+Write everything in plain operations language.
 If you need to reference a military term for a federal application, include the civilian equivalent alongside it.

 2